 How to get cash from a credit card

-Credit cards offer an easy, convenient way to pay online and in stores.
-It also may be possible to use your credit card to get cash.
+Credit cards offer a convenient way to pay online and in stores.
+They might also allow you to get cash.
 But using what’s called a cash advance is different from regular purchases.

-Find out how to get cash from a credit card and some things to consider before you do.
+Keep reading to learn more about how to get cash from a credit card and some things to consider.

-• Cash advances might allow you to get cash from your credit card at an ATM or bank branch.
+• You might be able to get cash from your credit card at an ATM, by visiting a bank branch or with a convenience check.

-• Getting cash from a credit card may come with fees and higher interest rates than other credit card purchases do.
+• Getting cash from a credit card may come with fees and higher interest rates than standard credit card purchases.

 With a cash advance, the amount you withdraw against your credit limit is added to your card’s balance.
 And it has to be repaid like other purchases you make with your card.

 Issuers generally charge higher fees and interest rates on cash advances than they do for typical credit card purchases.
-It’s important to understand your credit card’s terms before getting a cash advance.
-And you may want to explore other, less costly options first.
+That’s why it’s important to read your credit card’s terms first.
+Depending on the fees involved, you may want to explore other options first.

 Cash advance limits